supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 In this task, you will install Azure Arc and connect a non-Azure Windows virtual machine to Microsoft Sentinel.

->**Important:** The next steps are done in a different machine than the one you were previously working.
+>**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.

 >**Important:** The *Windows Security Events via AMA* data connector requires Azure Arc for non-Azure devices.

 1. In the WIN1 virtual machine, search for **Hyper-V** from the bottom windows search bar and select to open.

-1. Right click on **WIN2** virtual machine and select start, then again right click on the **WIN2** virtual machine and select **connect**.
+1. Right click on the **WIN2** virtual machine and select start, then again right-click on the **WIN2** virtual machine and select **connect**.

-1. Enter the VM Admin password mentioned under the **Resource group : WIN1** in the environment details tab.
+1. Enter the VM Admin password mentioned under the **Resource group: WIN1** in the environment details tab.

 1. Open the Microsoft Edge browser.